 I specialize in punching, combinations and automation.
 My colleagues and I provide customers with technical support.
 My tasks include setting up and installing new machines, maintenance, and training on how to operate machines.

 What makes your job so exciting?
 Why do you like doing it?

 Even as a small child I was curious about what technical things looked like inside.
 So I was unscrewing almost everything at home – from toasters to televisions.
 This passion for machines is why I like my job so much.
 The work reminds me of my childhood and I enjoy the daily task of helping customers.

 What's special about working at TRUMPF?

 What's special about working at TRUMPF is the people I come into contact with every day.
-Just like my colleagues in Spain, I can also always depend on the team in the Customer Centre in Ditzingen.
-They can help when I need additional support.
+Just like my colleagues in Spain, I can always depend on the team in the Customer Center in Ditzingen.
+They help when I need additional support.
 At training courses, I also get to know other TRUMPF colleagues from all over the world and share experiences and memories, for example over a delicious German beer after work.

 What do you think people need for the job?